salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 * Has: `'x' in sessionStorage; localStorage.hasOwnProperty('x'); // true, true`<hr>
 <a name="storagedocsgetitem-valuemd"></a>

-## Storage.prototype.getItem
+## value: Storage.prototype.getItem [Main]

-The [`Storage.prototype.getItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/getItem) method, when passed a key name, returns that key's value, or `null` if the key does not exist, in the given `Storage` object.

-Lightning Web Security creates synthetic storage for each sandbox.
-The synthetic storage prevents code in one sandbox from retrieving data belonging to another namespace or outside sandboxes.
+### Summary

+The Storage interface provides access to the a particular domain's session or local storage.
+It allows the addition, modification, or deletion of stored data items which is shared in system mode.

+In order for one sandbox not to retrieve the storage of another sandbox, we must create a synthetic storage for each sandbox.

 ### Distorted Behavior

-This distortion ensures sandboxed code retrieves data items from its own synthetic storage.<hr>
+This distortion retrieves data items from its synthetic storage.<hr>
 <a name="storagedocskey-valuemd"></a>

-## Storage.prototype.key
+## value: Storage.prototype.key [Main]

+### Summary

+The Storage interface provides access to the a particular domain's session or local storage.
+It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-The [`Storage.prototype.key()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/key) method, when passed a number n, returns the name of the nth key in a given `Storage` object.
-The order of keys is user-agent defined, so you can't rely on it.
-Therefore, it’s OK to have the storage items out of order.
+The key() method of the Storage interface, when passed a number n, returns the name of the nth key in a given Storage object.
+The order of keys is user-agent defined, so you should not rely on it.
+Therefore, it is okay to have the storage items out of order.

 ### Distorted Behavior

-This distortion retrieves a key value at a specific index from the sandboxed code's synthetic storage.<hr>
+This distortion retrieves a key value at a specific index from its synthetic storage.<hr>
 <a name="storagedocslength-gettermd"></a>

-## Storage.prototype.length getter
+## get: Storage.prototype.length [Main]

-The [`Storage.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/length) read-only property returns the number of data items stored in a given `Storage` object.
+### Summary

+The Storage interface provides access to the a particular domain's session or local storage.
+It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-When the getter for `length` is used, Lightning Web Security retrieves the number of data items in the namespace's synthetic storage rather than the shared storage.
+In order for one sandbox not to retrieve the storage of another sandbox, we must create a synthetic storage for each sandbox.
+When looking at length, we must retrieve the number of data items in the synthetic storage rather than the system mode storage.

 ### Distorted Behavior

-This distortion retrieves the number of data items in the sandboxed code's synthetic storage.<hr>
+This distortion retrieves the number of data items in its synthetic storage.<hr>
 <a name="storagedocsremoveitem-valuemd"></a>

-## Storage.prototype.removeItem
+## value: Storage.prototype.removeItem [Main]

-The [`Storage.prototype.removeItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) method, when passed a key name, removes that key from the given `Storage` object if it exists.
+### Summary

+The Storage interface provides access to the a particular domain's session or local storage.
+It allows the addition, modification, or deletion of stored data items which is shared in system mode.

-Each sandbox uses its own synthetic storage.
-Lightning Web Security prevents `removeItem()` from removing data items from another sandbox or outside sandboxes.
+Since each sandbox uses it's own synthetic storage, we cannot allow a malicious user to clear a data item from another sandbox.

 ### Distorted Behavior

-This distortion deletes a data item from the sandboxed code's synthetic storage.<hr>
+This distortion deletes a data item from its synthetic storage.<hr>
 <a name="storagedocssetitem-valuemd"></a>

-## Storage.prototype.setItem
+## value: Storage.prototype.setItem [Main]

-The [`Storage.prototype.setItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem) method, when passed a key name and value,  adds that key to the given `Storage` object, or update that key's value if it already exists.

-Each sandbox uses its own synthetic storage.
-Lightning Web Security prevents `setItem()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem) from adding or modifying data items in another sandbox or outside sandboxes.
+### Summary

+The Storage interface provides access to the a particular domain's session or local storage.
+It allows the addition, modification, or deletion of stored data items which is shared in system mode.

+In order for one sandbox not to modify the storage of another sandbox, we must create a synthetic storage for each sandbox.

 ### Distorted Behavior

-This distortion adds or modifies data items in the sandboxed code's synthetic storage.<hr>
+This distortion adds or modifies data items in its synthetic storage.<hr>
 <a name="urldocscreateobjecturl-valuemd"></a>

-## URL.createObjectURL
+## value: URL.createObjectURL

-The [`URL.createObjectURL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) static method creates a `DOMString` containing a URL representing the object given in the parameter.
+Multiple security vulnerabilities have been reported around URL.createObjectURL.
+In all situations, the malicious code was creating either a File or a Blob object using a MIME type that would trigger the JIT and attempting to load malicious javascript code.
+These MIME types include `text/html`, `image/svg+xml`, `text/html` and `text/javascript`.
+While the first 3 may have valid use cases in a modern application, the latter does not since one can always load a javascript file using the `<script>` tag.

-The method creates in memory a URL address location that HTML elements with `src` or `href` attributes can use to load stored content.
-The URL runs on the same domain as the code that loads it.
+`URL.createObjectURL` is used to create in memory URL address locations that certain tags can use on their `src` and `href` attributes to load stored content.
+These URLs run on the same domain as the code that is loading them.
+Cases where an attacker could load custom code and trigger the JIT include `iframe` and `script` tags, but other creative ways can always be found since these are not the only tags that load remote content.

-Malicious code can use `URL.createObjectURL` to create an object of type File or Blob that uses a MIME type that can load malicious JavaScript code.

-MIME types of concern include `text/html`, `image/svg+xml`, `text/xml` and `text/javascript`.
-The first three have valid use cases, but `text/javascript` doesn't since you can load a JavaScript file using the `<script>` tag instead.

-Here's a simple example of malicious code:
+Simple example of malicious code:

 ```javascript
 const blob = new Blob([